William Bland: Atmotic airship

+Later life

 Bland continued in active medical practice until 1868.
 In 1863-4 he conducted correspondence with Father Therry on the best way to construct a transatlantic telegraph cable.

 He died intestate in Sydney on 21 July 1868 of pneumonia, and was accorded a State Funeral.

 Personal life

 In April 1817, Bland married Sarah Henry, the 20-year-old daughter of William Henry of the London Missionary Society.
 Henry had previously lived in Tahiti, where her father was a missionary, and was sent to Sydney after falling in love with a Tahitian chief.
 She was later engaged to Thomas Hassall, the son of another missionary, before beginning a relationship with Bland.
 Their wedding at St Philip's Church was officiated by William Cowper.